 The basics: Who are you?
 Where are you?
 Please remember to include a covering letter with your name, address, a contact telephone number (landline and/or mobile) and if possible an email address.
-We include a Booking In form with Jolly Red kits, and with fabric swatch packs, so that you are less likely to omit essential details.
+We include a Booking In form with Jolly Red kits, and with fabric swatch packs so that you are less likely to leave out essential details.
 The more information we have before we start work on your tapestry the quicker we will be to get it done!

 Why do we ask for phone and email details?
 We use DPD to return the vast majority of parcels that go back to a mainland UK address.
 Before we despatch we will ask you to give us a date when you will be home to sign for your parcel, and once your parcel’s in the system Interlink will contact you to let you know within an hour when to expect your parcel on your chosen delivery date.
 They can only text or email with the information, and only on the actual delivery date once the drivers plan their routes.

 Returning your parcel to a third party If you would like us to send your completed tapestry to a friend or relative on your behalf, please do include the recipient’s name and address with your tapestry.
 We will liaise with you (ideally by email) to work out the best day for posting back.
 If you include a card we’ll ensure that it is enclosed with your tapestry when we send it.
 No payment receipts or prices of any sort are ever included with such parcels.

 Happy stitching!
 We look forward to seeing your latest tapestry,